formkit/docs-content/guides/laravel-formkit-integration.md

 </client-only>

-Now, you can access the login page by visiting `http://localhost/login` and the registration page by visiting `http://localhost/register` in your browser.
+Now when we access the login page by at `http://localhost/login` or the registration page by at `http://localhost/register` we should see our application's Vue.js front-end.

-By adding Laravel Breeze to your Laravel 9 application, you can quickly add authentication functionality to your application, as well as take advantage of Vue.js for the front-end.
+By adding Laravel Breeze to our Laravel 9 application we've quickly added authentication functionality to our application and we are set up to Vue.js for our applicaiton's front-end.

 ## Adding FormKit to Vue.js: Enhancing Form Functionality

-FormKit provides a convenient way to handle form submission, errors and loading state, that can be easily integrated with Laravel Inertia to keep your application state consistent.
+FormKit provides a convenient way to handle form submission, errors, and loading state.
+We can integrate FormKit with Laravel Inertia to keep our application state consistent.

-First, we need to install FormKit using `npm` or `yarn`:
+To get started we need to install FormKit using `npm` or `yarn`:

 <client-only>